ieee-vgtc/ieeevis.org/content/info/call-participation/doctoral-colloquium.md

 Only selected applicants will be allowed to participate in the colloquium and those selected will be expected to attend the full day of events.

+We plan to have the DC in hybrid mode to accommodate constraints of students and panelists.
+More details are forthcoming.

 ## Funding
 With an NSF travel grant, we may be able to partially fund the travel, conference registration, and lodging for accepted DC student participants for US-based Universities.